 - Perkins: How to Create Audio Description for YouTube with YouDescribe

 Based on the different tutorials, here is a generally accepted step-by-step guide to creating the description:

 - Watch the video and take notes

 - Decide what type of audio description to create (inline or extended)*

 - Create a script

 - Record yourself using the script

-- Integrate the audio track into the video
+- Edit the audio track into the video

 *Inline audio descriptions don’t require any additional editing of the original video’s timing.
 They can play when there is a pause in the dialog or when there’s a transition scene.

 *Extended audio descriptions require pauses in the original video.
 This may be because there are no pauses in the video long enough to insert them, or because the descriptions themselves are very lengthy.